JadenDanyliw/USFlightAnalysis/README.md

 - Joining flights with previous-day and flight-day weather data
 - Creation of direction, airport crowdedness, and holiday indicator variables.

 Requires all 31 GSOD weather .csv files, "2024combined.csv", "airports.csv", and "master-location-identifier.csv" in the working directory.
-Exports the final dataset as "data_final.csv" and is included in **Google Drive**
+Exports the final dataset as "data_final.csv", which is included in **Google Drive**.

 ## RQ2.R

 This included R code performs the statistical modelling techniques for research question 2, including the one-sided two-sample z-test for proportions and the fixed effect model estimation.
-Requires "data_final.csv" in the working directory
+Requires "data_final.csv" in the working directory.

 ## randomforest.R

-This included R code
+This included R code performs the probability Random Forest modelling procedure outlined in Sections 2.5 and 3.2 of the report.
+This involves:
+- Training and testing data split
+- 5-fold cross-validation for model parameter tuning
+- Creation of Model 1 (300 tree bootstrap replacement sampling)
+- Creation of Model 2 (300 tree balanced bootstrap replacement sampling)
+- Creation of Model 3 (75 tree bootstrap replacement sampling)
+- ROC curves
+- Threshold metric comparisons for classification
+- Variable importance plots

+Requires "data_final.csv" in the working directory.
+Exports Model 3 as an RDS file "rfmodel1_75tree.rds", which is included in **Google Drive**.

 ## app.R